Antique China Marks

 are frequently found.
 Japan

-imported porcelain from China already more than 400 years ago, in the
+imported porcelain from China as early as 400 years ago, in the

-type of this porcelain.
-The marks do only appear on later Japanese porcelain, and on Chinese export
+Such marks do only appear on later Japanese porcelain, however, and also on Chinese export

 porcelain destined for Japan.